wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/machinedeployments/index.en.md

 - Critical updates will be prioritized and carried out outside the scheduled maintenance windows to ensure the highest level of security and stability.

 ## Node Rotation
-Node rotation is the process of replacing or refreshing nodes within a machine deployment to maintain the infrastructure's health and performance.
-The process involves systematically draining workloads from nodes scheduled for rotation, terminating these nodes, and replacing them with new ones.
+Node rotation is the process of replacing nodes within a machine deployment to maintain the infrastructure's health and performance.
+The process involves systematically draining workloads from node scheduled for rotation, creating new one, terminating old one, and replacing it with new one.

+We are rotating the nodes in your Kubernetes cluster to ensure optimal performance, security, and reliability.
+Node rotation is necessary for several reasons, including:

+**Security Updates:** Applying critical security patches and updates to the operating system or underlying infrastructure to protect against vulnerabilities.

+**Performance Improvements:** Upgrading to newer versions of the Kubernetes node that enhance performance and efficiency.

+**Resource Optimization:** Adjusting node configurations to better utilize resources, balance workloads, and improve overall cluster health.

+## What You Need to Take Care Of:
+**Workload Stability:** Ensure that your applications are resilient to potential disruptions.
+Kubernetes will attempt to reschedule your workloads automatically, but some applications may experience brief downtime or require manual intervention.

+**Pod Disruption Budgets:** Review and, if necessary, update your Pod Disruption Budgets (PDBs) to control the number of pods that can be safely evicted during the rotation without impacting application availability.

+**Monitoring and Alerts:** Keep monitoring and alerting systems active to detect and respond to any unexpected issues that might arise during the rotation process.

+By taking these steps, you can help ensure a smooth node rotation with minimal impact on your services.
+If you have any questions or need further assistance, please let us know.